robcarver17/pysystemtrade/docs/futures.md

 - `hold_rollcycle` and `priced_rollcycle`.
 The 'priced' contracts are those that we can get prices for, whereas the 'hold' cycle contracts are those we actually hold.
 We may hold all the priced contracts (like for equities), or only only some because of liquidity issues (eg Gold), or to keep a consistent seasonal position (i.e. CRUDEW is Winter Crude, so we only hold December).
 - `roll_offset_day`: This indicates how many calendar days before a contract expires that we'd normally like to roll it.
 These vary from zero (Korean bonds KR3 and KR10 which you can't roll until the expiry date) up to -1100 (Eurodollar where I like to stay several years out on the curve).
 - `carry_offset`: Whether we take carry from an earlier dated contract (-1, which is preferable) or a later dated contract (+1, which isn't ideal but if we hold the front contract we have no choice).
 This calculation is done based on the *priced* roll cycle, so for example for winter crude where the *hold* roll cycle is just 'Z' (we hold December), and the carry offset is -1 we take the previous month in the *priced* roll cycle (which is a full year FGHJKMNQUVXZ) i.e. November (whose code is 'X').
-You read more in Appendix B of [my first book](www.systematicmoney.org/systematic-trading).
+You read more in Appendix B of [my first book](https://www.systematicmoney.org/systematic-trading) and in [my blog post](https://qoppac.blogspot.co.uk/2015/05/systems-building-futures-rolling.html).
 - `approx_expiry_offset`: How many days to shift the expiry date in a month, eg (the day of the month that a contract expires)-1.
 These values are just here so we can build roughly correct roll calendars (of which more later).
 In live trading you'd get the actual expiry date for each contract.

 <a name="contractDateWithRollParameters"></a>